Should VOID Assigns Mean "Fully Remove A Key"?

 That could pretty clearly decay to the value minus the typecheck.

-But neither of these ideas would be effective for ^META assignment, because the meta assignment would just store the pack.
+These ideas would be ineffective for ^META assignment, because the meta assignment would just store the pack.

 Why Be Any More Obtuse?
 Let VOID Unset Variables